KasiaWerner/exploerer/index.markdown

 The course has a duration of four weeks.
 You are expected to spend approximately 3 hours per week working through the content and doing the different activities.
 Every week you will have the chance to complete an activity and earn a badge; at the end of the course, after reflecting openly on your experience, you will be awarded The ExplOERer! badge.

-This is a course about reuse so in putting it together we have purposely reused as much content as possible, provided it was released under a Creative Commons license allowing adaptation, of course!.
+This is a course about reuse so in putting it together we have purposely reused as much content as possible, provided it was released under a Creative Commons license allowing adaptation, of course!
 All sources have been clearly identified and appropriately attributed.

 If you tweet about the course, please use the #explOERer hashtag.